Shirley Clarke: Death and legacy

 Clarke died of a stroke in Boston, Massachusetts after a struggle with Alzheimer's disease, shortly before her 78th birthday.

 The only full-length feature to receive wide media coverage during Clarke's lifetime was The Connection.
-It was not her only film to subject to bans by New York State censors, or distribution challenges posed by the lack of infrastructure for independent filmmakers.
+It was not her only film subject to bans by New York State censors, or distribution challenges posed by the lack of infrastructure for independent filmmakers.
 Clarke's reputation languished for many years, during a period when she was "marginalized, written out of histories and dismissed as a dilettante".
 There has been renewed interest in her filmmaking, however.
 The first Shirley Clarke Avant-Garde Filmmaker Award was presented to Barbara Hammer in October 2006.
 Thomas Cohen, in a 2012 book discussing her career, described her features as "films considered essential works of New American Cinema".

 From 2012 onwards, Milestone Films undertook "Project Shirley", an in-depth, eight-year project to release restored versions of many of Clarke's films on DVD and Blu-ray, preceded by limited theatrical runs.
 This encompassed Ornette: Made in America (Volume 1, November 11, 2014), Portrait of Jason (Volume 2, November 11, 2014), The Connection (Volume 3, February 24, 2015) and The Magic Box: The Films of Shirley Clarke.
 1927-1986 (Volume 4, November 15, 2016).